Franco Modigliani papers, 1936-2005, bulk dates 1970s-2003

 - Collection ID:

-- The Franco Modigliani Papers were received by the David M. Rubenstein Rare Book Manuscript Library as a gift in 2004, with a few items also added in 2005.
+- The Franco Modigliani papers were received by the David M. Rubenstein Rare Book and Manuscript Library as gifts in 2004, from Serena Modigliani in 2008, and Sergio Modigliani in 2009.

 - Processing information:

-Processed by Carrie Alexander, Linda Daniel, Pedro Garcia Duarte, Paula Jeannet, Shauna Saunders, and Pavla Vesela.
+Processed by Carrie Alexander, Linda Daniel, Pedro Garcia Duarte, Paula Jeannet, Shauna Saunders, and Pavla Vesela, March 2005.

 - Describing Archives: A Content Standard